 Once mashed, add 20mL of the extraction liquid.
 Mash it around for one more minute.

 Add a coffee filter to a clean cup.
-Press it into the cup so the mash can be poured in without overflowing.
+Press it into the cup so the smashed strawberries can be poured in without overflowing.

 Pour about a tablespoon of the cold isopropyl alcohol into the cup.
 Tip the cup so it slides down the side of the glass.